How to control emotional eating

 Updated: 28 September 2015

 In this article, MyMind therapist Anna Nauka talks about emotional eating and offers advice on how to control these patterns.

 If you are struggling to control emotional eating, we can help.
-Call us at 076 680 1060 or book online below.
+Call us at 076 680 1060 or book online.

 As research has shown we can experience emotional eating at any age and against the popular opinion it does not have to be connected with being overweight or suffering from eating disorders

 We can recognise two reasons for emotional eating.
-Firstly people eat to reduce the negative feelings, and replace them with comfort and positive emotions.
-Eating and food brings a pleasure connected with taste, smell of food but also simple joy of having something that is “banned” or “forbidden”.
+Firstly people eat to reduce the negative feelings and replace them with comfort and positive emotions.
+Eating and food bring a pleasure connected with taste, the smell of food but also simple joy of having something that is “banned” or “forbidden”.
 The second reason is using food to distract ourselves from negative self-awareness or mask experiencing negative emotions.
 We shift our attention from uncomfortable feeling and the threatening situation to food and eating.

 Both of these explanations assume that emotional eating occurs after we experience negative emotions that we cannot efficiently regulate and cope with.
 That leads to the inefficient strategy of overeating.
 It is very important to understand, that according to these theories emotional eating is not connected to the negative experience and emotion but rather to the lack of more positive and efficient coping strategies.

 In the longer term, using eating as an emotion regulating strategy can lead not only to health and weight difficulties (digestion problem, feeling bloated, noxious or even vomiting) but also can be linked to less social support, more symptoms of depression, lower self-esteem, less life satisfaction, and lower overall well-being.